 - 1. Flushing out the lines after a period of stagnation in order to get fresh water that is coming from the main.
 (Consider using the water to flush toilets or water plants in order to minimize waste.) - 2.
 Purchasing a point-of-use treatment device certified to remove lead, and make sure the device is properly maintained. - 3.
 Avoiding consuming water from the hot water tap, where lead is more likely to be present.

 Additional Resources

 - AWWA: Lead Resource Community

+- AWWA: Together, Let's Get the Lead Out (YouTube Video)

 - US EPA: Lead and Copper Rule

-- Minnesota Department of Health
+- MDH: Lead in Drinking Water

 - Moorhead Public Service Water Quality Reports